- Truth About Tax Subsidies infographic

 - Sonecon study – “Financial Contributions of Oil and Natural Gas Company Investments to Major Public Pension Plans in Seventeen States, Fiscal Years 2005-2009”: http://www.api.org/oil-and-natural-gas-overview/industry-economics/~/media/Files/News/2011/Report_Public_Pension_Funds_in_17states.pdf

-America’s oil and natural gas industry supplies $85 million a day to the U.S. Treasury in the form of income taxes, rents, royalties and other fees.
+America’s oil and natural gas industry supplies tens of millions of dollars a day to the U.S. Treasury in the form of income taxes, rents, royalties and other fees.
 That adds up to more than $30 billion a year.
 With pro-energy development policies it could produce $800 billion in additional cumulative revenue to the government by 2030, according to a study by Wood Mackenzie.
 Conversely, increasing taxes on America’s oil and natural gas companies could result in more than $220 billion in lost revenue to government.
 Sound tax policy would encourage domestic energy development and allow U.S. energy companies to compete against global rivals.